 Using Mosaic Tiles to Liven up a Dated Kitchen

-When you're inviting a glorious new feature, such as a backsplash, into a dated kitchen, avoid clashing decor from different periods.
-Nix any tile materials that are too contemporary or overly modern, and instead, go with something like dot mosaic tile.
-The tile's retro-chic design gives a tired kitchen a whimsical lift.
-Choose mosaic dot tiles in crisp white, or white and contemporary gray.
+When you are inviting a glorious new feature, such as a backsplash, into a dated kitchen, avoid clashing decor from different periods.
+Rather than tile materials that are contemporary or overtly modern, select an updated interpretation of a bygone era, like arabesque tile.
+The tile's retro-chic design gives a tired kitchen a classic lift.

 Update a Brown Space

 Are you working with a mostly brown kitchen?
-If you're only able to add a new backsplash for now, transition the space from being dated by adding a mosaic pattern that features warm, contemporary browns and trendy grays.
-Today's assorted brown hues include gold, bronze, and "greige," which is a gray-beige blend.
-Emphasize the stormy shades by adding smoky accessories, such as gray tea towels, pewter paint on the walls, trendy gray and cream mats, and white dishware for contrast.
+If you are only able to add a new backsplash for now, transition the space by adding a mosaic pattern that features warm, contemporary browns or contrast with cool blues and trendy grays.

 Warm up a White Space